ForeverHaibara/ForeverHaibara.github.io/src/assets/markdown/triples-documentation/api-reference/sum-of-squares.md

 ### With Constraints

 If we want to add constraints for the domain of the variables, we can pass in a list of inequality or equality constraints.
 This should be the second and the third argument respectively.
-Constraints are typically expressions that are assumed to be non-negative (for inequalities) or zero (for equalities).
+Constraints are expressions that are assumed to be non-negative (for inequalities) or zero (for equalities).

 Here is an example for the constraints $a,b,c \ge 0$: